Object-Oriented Programming (OOP) Principles

 Inheritance promotes code reuse, but must be used carefully.

 While inheritance reduces duplication, excessive or deep inheritance hierarchies can lead to fragile and tightly coupled designs.
-Modern best practice favors composition when possible.
+Modern architectural guidance — such as discussed in functional programming concepts — often favors composition over inheritance for flexibility.

 4. Polymorphism